jackmayhew/forage/README.md

 1. gets track info from spotify
 2. finds similar tracks on last.fm
 3. downloads from youtube as mp3
-4. adds metadata and album art
+4. adds metadata and album art from spotify

 files are named `Artist - Track.mp3` and automatically skips download if already downloaded